Alice-Zhang-Bose/tflite-micro/xtensa_build.md

     $ pip install -r third_party/python_requirements.txt
     ```
 5. Some (~3) packages fail the install from the `requirements.txt` file.
 In those cases, I removed the hash from the `requirements.txt` and tried running `pip install -r third_party/python_requirements.txt` again or manually installed those packages with `pip install <package>`.
-6. Export environment variables in `.tflmrc'.
+6. Export environment variables in `.tflmrc`.
 TODO: this file currently assumes the root directory of this repo lives at `/c/git/`.
    ```
    source .tflmrc
    ```